- Location: Wyoming

 That depends on what class you have.
 If you have a Class A license, you are permitted to operate both Class B and Class C vehicles (and just about any other vehicle on the road).
 However, the same does not apply to the other classes.
 If you have a Class B license, you can operate vehicles also in Class C. If you only own a Class C license, which includes noncommercial vehicles, then you can operate only Class C vehicles.

-I am turning 18 next week.
+I am turning 18 years old next week.
 Can I get a CDL then?

 Yes, if you pass all of the examination requirements.
-But if you are issued a license, it will be restricted to intrastate-only until you reach the age of 21.
-Only after you've turned 21 can you drive a commercial vehicles across state lines.
+But if you are issued a license, it will be restricted to intrastate-only until you reach the age of 21 years old.
+Only after you've turned 21 years old can you drive a commercial vehicles across state lines.

 What is the difference between intrastate and interstate?